telerik/reporting-docs/report-items/graph/structure.md

 ---
 title: Structure and Elements
 page_title: Structure and Elements of the Graph
-description: "Learn more about the visual structure and elements of the Telerik Reporting Graph report item, Graph types and how they group and present the data."
+description: "Learn more about the visual structure and elements of the Telerik Reporting Graph report item, Graph types, and how they group and present the data."
 slug: telerikreporting/designing-reports/report-structure/graph/structure
-tags: telerik, reporting, graph, report, item,, visual, structure, elements
+tags: telerik, reporting, graph, report, item, visual, structure, elements
 published: True
 position: 3
 previous_url: /GraphStructure